aerospike/aerospike-client-nodejs/doc/client.md

 ### put(key, record, metadata=null, policy=null, callback)

-Write a record to the database cluster.
-If the record exists, it will modify the record with bins provided.
+Writes a record to the database cluster.
+If the record exists, it modifies the record with bins provided.
 To remove a bin, set its value to `null`.

 Parameters: